 The leading personal trainer certification is the British Columbia Recreation and Parks Association (BCRPA).
 Registration costs hover around $450 and participation can be fast-tracked, with an option to complete the entire program in a little over 36 hours.
 A number of other certifications are available here in Vancouver, make sure to ask your personal trainer which certification they hold.

 With the BCRPA personal trainers are required to do continuing education credits.
-Workshops and courses in personal training specific topics are available to maintain good standing such as Fitness Theory and Weight Training.
-In contrast kinesiologists are required to get credits by doing regular training and certification through the BCAK.
+Workshops and courses in personal training specific topics are available to maintain good standing.
+Topics range from Fitness Theory, Weight Training and specific rehab specializations.
+In contrast, kinesiologists are required to get credits by doing regular training and certification through the BCAK.
 Credits are available by taking workshops or in-service sessions, for example training on specific musculoskeletal systems or new practical methodology like Functional Movement Screen (FMS) and Soft Tissue Release (STR).
 Kinesiologists are also expected to maintain current first aid and CPR certification.

 The comparison in education aside, the two occupations approach client work differently.
 A personal trainer helps clients exercise by providing feedback and assistance using exercise instruction skills.
 Goal setting, motivation and accountability are critical skills for a personal trainer.